maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/our_first_plotly_graphs.md

 Importantly though, they do provide a number of options for customising your plot, should you desire to do so.

-They accept key word arguments.
+They accept key word arguments for all of their options.

 First, we'll focus on the most fundamental kind of plots ... using ```go.Scatter()``` to make **Line and Scatter Plots**.